francoispalma/PMNS/README.md

 This project is an implementation of the Polynomial Modular Number System (PMNS), a system for fast modular arithmetic operations for use in cryptography.

-Focus is put on the Adapted Modular Number System (AMNS) so far but this may change in the future.
+Focus is put on the Adapted Modular Number System (AMNS) so far.
+Generation is done for those for now.
+Support for other PMNS exists currently but accompanying generation doesn't exist as of yet.

 The implementation itself is in C with utility functions in Python for generation purposes.